jackhump/featuremaps/README.md

 plot(intersect$scaled)
 ```

-RNAmaps was created with the ggplot2 plotting system in mind and so provides a interface to create good-looking plots.
+featuremaps was created with the ggplot2 plotting system in mind and so provides a interface to create good-looking plots.
-The RNAmaps() function takes the list of arguments given to formatRNA() and creates x and y axes.
+The featuremaps() function takes the list of arguments given to formatRNA() and creates x and y axes.
 The scaled coverage vector can then be plotted as an area or a line.

 ```
-RNAmaps( data = intersect, plotType = "area", fill = "blue", alpha = 0.5 )
+featuremaps( data = intersect, plotType = "area", fill = "blue", alpha = 0.5 )
 ```